michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3 =
+- Added the `Tools` setting page.
+- Added the contextual products widget.
+- Added the ability to design buttons and insert them in units.
+- Added black and white lists per unit.
+- Added common advanced unit options.
+- Added the `%button%`, `%review%`, `%rating%`, and %image_set% variables to the template option.
+- Refined the method of processing RSS feed data by getting rid of SimplePie.
+- Refined the caching mechanism by introducing custom tables.
+- Refined the setting pages.
+    - Changed the behaviour of the white-list to only allow certain products from being blocked, from only showing certain products.
+    - Added a unit preview link to a unit name in the Auto-insert listing table.
+    - Tweaked the `Manage Auto-insert` admin menu that did not appear in the Auto-insert listing page.
+    - Remove the `Template` option section when creating a new unit.
+    - Removed the `Add Auto insert` admin menu link.
+    - Removed the `Support` section from the settings.
+    - Updated Admin Page Framework.
+- Updated the Amazon Product Advertising API version.

 = 2.2.1 - 04/25/2015 =
 - Fixed a compatibility issue with WordPress 4.2 in template listing page.
 - Tweaked the styling of plugin template listing pages.